 Genetics of a “Spider-Man”

 At the heart of Spider-Man’s origin is a radioactive (later genetically modified) spider bite that rewrites Peter Parker’s DNA.
-While it makes for compelling storytelling, the science is far more complicated.
+It makes for compelling storytelling, but the science is far more complicated.

 Why the Bite Doesn’t Work

 In reality, a spider bite cannot transfer genetic traits to a human.
-Gene transfer at that scale would require rewriting DNA across every cell in the body, which is only possible at the embryonic stage of development.
-Even then, splicing spider DNA into a human genome wouldn’t result in powers—it would more likely cause mutations or nonfunctional traits.
+Rewriting an organism at that scale would require editing DNA across every cell in the body, which is realistically only possible at the embryonic stage of development.
+Even then, splicing spider genes into a human genome wouldn’t grant powers—it would more likely produce nonfunctional traits or, as geneticists joke, simply a very hairy person.

 The Real Science of Gene Editing